seznam/DaReCzech/README.md

 DaReCzech is a **dataset for text relevance ranking in Czech**.
 The dataset consists of more than 1.6M annotated query-documents pairs, which makes it one of the largest available datasets for this task.

-The dataset was introduced in paper TODO.
+The dataset was introduced in paper [Siamese BERT-based Model for Web Search Relevance RankingEvaluated on a New Czech Dataset](https://arxiv.org/pdf/2112.01810.pdf).

 ## Obtaining the Annotated Data
 Please, first read a [disclaimer.txt](disclaimer.txt) that contains the terms of use.
 If you comply with them, send an email to srch.vyzkum@firma.seznam.cz and the link to the dataset will be sent to you.